Pulsar: Applications

 The discovery of pulsars allowed astronomers to study an object never observed before, the neutron star.
 This kind of object is the only place where the behavior of matter at nuclear density can be observed (though not directly).
 Also, millisecond pulsars have allowed a test of general relativity in conditions of an intense gravitational field.

 Maps

 Pulsar maps have been included on the two Pioneer plaques as well as the Voyager Golden Record.
-They show the position of the Sun, relative to 14 pulsars, which are identified by the unique timing of their electromagnetic pulses, so that our position both in space and in time can be calculated by potential extraterrestrial intelligences.
-Because pulsars are emitting very regular pulses of radio waves, its radio transmissions do not require daily corrections.
+They show the position of the Sun, relative to 14 pulsars, which are identified by the unique timing of their electromagnetic pulses, so that Earth's position both in space and time can be calculated by potential extraterrestrial intelligence.
+Because pulsars are emitting very regular pulses of radio waves, their radio transmissions do not require daily corrections.
 Moreover, pulsar positioning could create a spacecraft navigation system independently, or be used in conjunction with satellite navigation.

 Pulsar navigation

 X-ray pulsar-based navigation and timing (XNAV) or simply pulsar navigation is a navigation technique whereby the periodic X-ray signals emitted from pulsars are used to determine the location of a vehicle, such as a spacecraft in deep space.
 A vehicle using XNAV would compare received X-ray signals with a database of known pulsar frequencies and locations.
 Similar to GPS, this comparison would allow the vehicle to calculate its position accurately (±5 km).
 The advantage of using X-ray signals over radio waves is that X-ray telescopes can be made smaller and lighter.
 Experimental demonstrations have been reported in 2018.